folio-org/okapi/doc/security.md

 1.5: The cal module receives the request:
  * It looks up the current date, and formats it in a suitable way.
- * It returns that to Okapi in a OK response.
+ * It returns that to Okapi in an OK response.
 There are no special headers.

 1.6: Okapi receives the OK response:
  * It sees that this is the last module in the list.